Random Pulse Sequences for Qubit Noise Spectroscopy: Introduction

 \section{Introduction}

 Noise spectroscopy is an essential tool for understanding the behavior of a quantum system coupled to an environment.
 It plays an important role in the experimental investigation of quantum computation and quantum sensing, in physical systems such as superconducting qubits, semiconductor quantum dots, and nitrogen-vacancy centers in diamond \cite{yan2012spectroscopy, dial2013charge, muhonen2014storing, reinhard2012tuning, bar2012suppression, romach2015spectroscopy, degen2017quantum}.
-Typically, noise spectroscopy consists of estimating the noise spectral density, $S(\omega)$, at different frequencies $\omega$, using techniques such as relaxometry or dynamical decoupling \cite{multiseq, alvarez2011measuring, young2012qubits, norris2016qubit, paz-silva2017multiqubit, ferrie2018bayesian}.
+Typically, noise spectroscopy consists of estimating the noise spectral density, $S(\omega)$, at many different frequencies $\omega$, using techniques such as relaxometry or dynamical decoupling \cite{multiseq, alvarez2011measuring, young2012qubits, norris2016qubit, paz-silva2017multiqubit, ferrie2018bayesian}.

-Dynamical decoupling (DD) pulse sequences have been studied for decades in the field of nuclear magnetic resonance (NMR) to reduce the dephasing of spin ensembles \cite{haeberlen1976advances, vandersypen2005nmr}, and later implemented in various quantum systems for noise spectroscopy \cite{bylander2011noise,wang2021intrinsic,bar2012suppression,malinowski2017notch,chan2018assessment,yuge2011measurement}.
+Dynamical decoupling (DD) pulse sequences have been studied for decades in the field of nuclear magnetic resonance (NMR) to reduce the dephasing of spin ensembles \cite{haeberlen1976advances, vandersypen2005nmr}, and later implemented in various quantum systems for noise spectroscopy \cite{bylander2011noise,wang2021intrinsic,bar2012suppression,malinowski2017notch,chan2018assessment,multiseq}.
 The rotation $\pi$-pulses incorporated in these sequences shape the filter function that probes the qubit's environment in the frequency domain.
-However, such probing requires the application of many pulse sequences across the whole frequency domain, and is thus quite time-consuming.
+However, this requires the application of many pulse sequences to learn $S(\omega)$ across the whole frequency domain, and is thus quite time-consuming.
+This problem is exacerbated when one performs multi-qubit noise spectroscopy on systems with many qubits, which are relevant to many promising applications of quantum technologies \cite{paz-silva2017multiqubit, Preskill2018quantumcomputingin}.

-In this work, we develop a different approach to performing noise spectroscopy, which requires fewer resources for characterizing the noise spectral density $S(\omega)$.
-Our approach applies $\pi-$pulses at random but carefully chosen timings (i.e., random pulse sequences), which allows us to estimate any linear functional of $S(\omega)$.
-Such functions can be used to estimate physically-relevant properties of $S(\omega)$, without probing it across the whole frequency domain.
+In this work, we develop a different approach to performing noise spectroscopy, which requires fewer resources, and relies on direct measurement of arbitrary linear functionals of the noise spectral density $S(\omega)$.
+This can be used to estimate physically-relevant properties of $S(\omega)$, \textit{without} needing to completely characterize $S(\omega)$.
+Some properties of $S(\omega)$ that can be measured in this way include: the total noise strength, which can be used to detect changes in the environment of the qubit in real time; inner products between $S(\omega)$ and sinusoidal functions, which are useful for compressed sensing of $S(\omega)$ (described later in this paper).